arfost/audioStream/README.md

 4. Integration with other services via optional module system

-5. (Add a real database instead of using json files, if it fit in the light and simple goal)
+5. (Add a real database instead of using json files, if it fits in the light and simple goal)

 Actual task in progress :